10 ways Alexa can help you get work done

 8. Obtain business information

-Small businesses seeking marketing information can obtain it via the Small Business Marketing Device by Vistaprint Skill.
+Small businesses seeking marketing information can obtain it via the Small Business Marketing Advice by Vistaprint skill.
 It's also possible to review real estate market trends with the Altos Research - How's The Real Estate Market skill.

 Here is the full list of Business and Finance skills if you want to see what else strikes your fancy.